 SpotOn's emphasis on concierge-style support sets it apart from most other POS services, even while its features are a little underwhelming compared to the top POS vendors available.

 While SpotOn offers conversions of existing POS systems at an additional cost, its hardware options aren't as flexible as TouchBistro POS, our top pick for a restaurant-focused POS, which works on a variety of hardware brands.
-Square POS, our favorite retail POS and a great restaurant POS, also sells cheaper hardware than SpotOn.
+Square POS, one of our favorite retail POS options and a great restaurant POS, also sells cheaper hardware than SpotOn.

 Here's a quick comparison table for SpotOn alongside our top POS services, so you can easily see how they stack up.

 Tech.co's verdict to help you identify the most suitable choice for your restaurant